Design principles

 2. Open-Closed Principle

 “A software artifact should be open for extension but closed for modification.
-In other words, the behaviour of a software artifact ought to be extensible, without having to modify that artifact.” – Bertrand Meyers (1988)
+In other words, the behavior of a software artifact ought to be extensible, without having to modify that artifact.” – Bertrand Meyers (1988)

-This principle champions subclassing as the primary form of code reuse.
+This principle champions sub-classing as the primary form of code reuse.

 - A particular module (or class) should be reusable without needing to change its implementation.